Fewer Americans filed applications for unemployment benefits last week, a sign the labor market may keep improving after employment picked up in July.

 Initial jobless claims reflect weekly firings and tend to fall as job growth -- measured by the monthly non-farm payrolls report -- accelerates.

 LinkedIn Corp.
-(LNKD) of Mountain View, California, the biggest professional-networking website, is showing an uptick in activity among job-seeking customers.
+(LNKD:US) of Mountain View, California, the biggest professional-networking website, is showing an uptick in activity among job-seeking customers.